- Written by Dr.Mehmet Demircioglu

 I have a detailed article about smoking after hair transplant because patients often underestimate the risk.
 My advice is calm but firm.
 If you are going to invest in surgery, protect the healing environment.
 This includes avoiding smoking, following medication instructions, sleeping properly, and not returning too early to heavy exercise or harsh sun.

-Hair care choices can also matter.
+Hair product choices can also matter.
 Harsh products, repeated irritation, tight hairstyles, and untreated scalp inflammation can make recovery less comfortable.
 If you are worried about product safety, my article about harmful ingredients in hair products may help you think more clearly.

 Nutrition matters for general healing and hair health, but it cannot rescue a poor surgical plan.
 Patients should eat well, avoid crash diets, correct important deficiencies when present, and recover in a stable physical condition.
 Iron deficiency, thyroid disease, and other medical issues should be taken seriously because they can affect shedding and hair quality.

-If a patient has known thyroid disease or low ferritin, I prefer to discuss it before surgery.
+If a patient has known thyroid disease or low ferritin, I discuss it before surgery.
 You can read more on my pages about thyroid problems and hair transplant and low ferritin anemia and hair transplant.

 Age matters because hair loss is a moving process.
 A twenty three year old with aggressive hair loss may not be ready for the same plan as a forty five year old with stable frontal recession.
 Younger patients often want the most youthful hairline.
 My responsibility is to ask whether that hairline will still look natural when the rest of the hair changes.